 How to Avoid Relapse

 Relapse is not an uncommon occurrence among people who have fallen hostage to alcohol.
+Alcohol relapse triggers surround us every day and everywhere.
 Nonetheless, this event, so to say, does not happen over night; it usually comes with warning signs that the patient can recognize and deal with before falling back into the arms of liquor.
-The following are a few of the many signs to look out for:
+The following are a few of the many signs to look out for relapse prevention:

 - You start reminiscing about the days when you were an alcohol abuser.